 Artsteps is a virtual reality exhibition space.
 It functions much like ART.SPACES as it’s also a 3D exhibition experience.
 However, if you have access to virtual reality tools, you can actually take a gallery walk through the show!
 Once again, this platform would be best suited for individual students, as virtually walking through a gallery to find artwork could be a little cumbersome for families and viewers.

 Another advantage to this platform choice is that students can help curate the show with you!
-Whether you are teaching remote or in-person, students can be in charge of creating their own slides.
+Whether you are teaching remotely or in-person, students can be in charge of creating their own slides.
 Having the ability to collaborate will save you so much time!
 Share the link to the presentation with families via email or through your weekly school newsletter.

-SchoolArtShow.com is a free platform that functions similarly to a slides presentation.
+SchoolArtShow.com is a free platform that functions similarly to a slide presentation.
 However, all you have to do is upload the image and add any descriptive text.
 From here, the website generates the images to fit within the frame automatically.
 The final look gives a framed gallery appearance.

 If you happen to have a school or classroom webpage already, there’s no reason not to use it!
 Adding an exhibition or gallery page to your existing website will save you time and allow viewers to see something on a familiar platform.